9 months ago

 Chris Papandropoulos – Haymillian

 Chris Papandropoulos stepped into his role as CMO of London-based subbing and dubbing specialist Haymillian on February 17, 2020.
 Based in Athens, he reports to Managing Director Aida Martirosyan.
-“My role as a CMO is to advise the MD on future actions, market requirements, and communications plan,” Papandropoulos told Slator.
+“My role as a CMO is to advise the MD on future actions, market requirements, and communications plans,” Papandropoulos told Slator.

 He said the LSP had been monitoring the Covid-19 situation from January, “during which time we tested and fine-tuned our operations to [allow] working from home.
 All our systems and tools are in the cloud and we can continue operating with zero disruption to our subtitling and translation services from order to fulfilment.”